merlab-uw/Klone/Part2.HowToUseSingularities.md

 ```

 ## Step 2.
-Download an existing singularity from *Singularity Hub*
+Download a singularity from *Singularity Hub*

-[Singularity Hub](https://singularity-hub.org/) is a website that contains ready-made singularities with commonly used bioinformatics software that you can download.
+Next, we will download a singularity containing the software VCFtools from [Singularity Hub](https://singularity-hub.org/).
+This is a website that contains many singularities with commonly used bioinformatics software.

-To learn more about Singularity Hub, [read this manual](https://singularityhub.github.io/singularityhub-docs/#pancakes-getting-started)
+ - To learn more about Singularity Hub, [read this manual](https://singularityhub.github.io/singularityhub-docs/#pancakes-getting-started)

-Nota Bene: To search for and download singularities from Singularity Hub, you will need to sign in to Singularity Hub using your GitHub account.
+ - Nota Bene: To search for and download singularities from Singularity Hub, you will need to sign in to Singularity Hub using your GitHub account.

 In this example, we will download VCFTools from Singularity Hub from a user named TomHarrop.
 To do this, we will use the *singularity pull* command, and the singularity's Uniform Resource Identifier (URI): TomHarrop/singularity-containers:vcftools_0.1.16